About Me

 Check out some of my work here (ADS List) or here (ORCID)!

-Constraints on pre-SN outbursts from the progenitor of SN 2023ixf using the Large Binocular Telescope (arxiv)
+Constraints on pre-SN outbursts from the progenitor of SN 2023ixf using the Large Binocular Telescope (Journal Site)

 (Co-Author)